Hardy–Weinberg principle: Derivation

 Consider a population of monoecious diploids, where each organism produces male and female gametes at equal frequency, and has two alleles at each gene locus.
+We assume that the population is so large that it can be treated as infinite.
 Organisms reproduce by random union of gametes (the "gene pool" population model).
 A locus in this population has two alleles, A and a, that occur with initial frequencies f_{0}(A) = p and f_{0}(a) = q, respectively.
 The allele frequencies at each generation are obtained by pooling together the alleles from each genotype of the same generation according to the expected contribution from the homozygote and heterozygote genotypes, which are 1 and 1/2, respectively:

 The different ways to form genotypes for the next generation can be shown in a Punnett square, where the proportion of each genotype is equal to the product of the row and column allele frequencies from the current generation.

 The sum of the entries is p^{2} + 2pq + q^{2} = 1, as the genotype frequencies must sum to one.

 Note again that as p + q = 1, the binomial expansion of (p + q)^{2} = p^{2} + 2pq + q^{2} = 1 gives the same relationships.

 Summing the elements of the Punnett square or the binomial expansion, we obtain the expected genotype proportions among the offspring after a single generation:

 These frequencies define the Hardy–Weinberg equilibrium.
 It should be mentioned that the genotype frequencies after the first generation need not equal the genotype frequencies from the initial generation, e.g. f_{1}(AA) ≠ f_{0}(AA).
 However, the genotype frequencies for all future times will equal the Hardy–Weinberg frequencies, e.g. f_{t}(AA) = f_{1}(AA) for t > 1.
 This follows since the genotype frequencies of the next generation depend only on the allele frequencies of the current generation which, as calculated by equations ((1)) and ((2)), are preserved from the initial generation: